gajekish/comp423-course-notes/docs/tutorials/go-setup.md

 * Set up a basic Go Development Container in VS Code to streamline development.
 * Initialize and configure a GitHub repository for your Go project.
-* Run a simple "Hello World" program in Go within the development container.
+* Run a simple "Hello COMP423" program in Go within the development container.
-* Learn how to leverage GitHub Actions for CI/CD to deploy your project.
 * Gain practical experience with tools and practices commonly used in Go development and open-source projects.

 ## **Prerequisites**